alias-th/portfolio-my-shop-v2/README.md

 # my-shop

-A personal portfolio project made with React, Nodejs
+A personal portfolio project made with React, Node Js for applying for work.

 # Description